yoasif/yoasif.github.io/_posts/2022-10-01-firefox-switch-a-guide-for-beginners.markdown

 ## Customizing Settings

 Firefox comes with good defaults, and they are chosen to ensure that most people have a satisfactory experience with Firefox.
-Every Firefox user is going to have a slightly different opinion of whether those defaults are the *best* choices for them - and I'm no different.
+Every person that uses Firefox is going to have a slightly different opinion of whether the defaults are the best choices for *them* - and I'm no different.

-We'll go through a couple of changes in the settings - start by navigating to the Settings page, either by navigating to the ☰ menu and clicking **Settings**, or by typing <kbd>about:preferences</kbd> in your address bar and pressing the enter key to navigate to it.
+We'll walk through a couple of changes in the settings - start by navigating to the Settings page, either by navigating to the ☰ menu and clicking **Settings**, or by typing <kbd>about:preferences</kbd> in your address bar and pressing the enter key to navigate to it.

 ### Open previous windows and tabs

 In the *General* section of the preferences, check the **Open previous windows and tabs** checkbox.
-What this does is restore your opened tabs and windows when you start Firefox the next time you start Firefox after closing it.
+This option restores your opened tabs and windows the next time you start Firefox after closing it.

 One thing I have learned from beginners using Firefox is that they don't know how to shut down Firefox.
 No, I'm not kidding 🤪!

 People are used to clicking the ❎ symbol on Firefox windows and wondering where those windows have gone once they restart Firefox.
-You can prevent this confusion by exiting Firefox via the ☰ menu - click the ☰ menu, then choose **Exit** on Windows or **Quit** on Linux.
+You can prevent this confusion by exiting Firefox via the ☰ menu: click the ☰ menu, then choose **Exit** on Windows or **Quit** on Linux.

-On macOS, you can also use the **Firefox** menu and the **Quit** option.
+On macOS, you can also use the **Firefox** menu and the **Quit Firefox** option.

 <p>
 	<figure>